 This begs the question; should more people invest using robo-advisors?
-Or is it best to avoid robo-advisors because their future is uncertain?
+Or is it best to avoid them because their future could be uncertain?

-Yet, just because the future of robo-advisors is uncertain, doesn’t mean you should shun the industry.
-Robo-advisors offer low fees and sound investment guidance for many types of investors.
+Yet, just because the future of robo-advisors is uncertain, doesn’t mean you should shun this wealthtech industry.
+These fintech investment managers offer low fees and sound investment guidance for many types of investors.
 So, in short, don’t avoid robo-advisors.

-Are Robo Advisory Platforms Expected to Replace Traditional Investment Firms?
+Will Robo Advisory Platforms Replace Traditional Investment Firms?

 Due to the success of robo-investment, many traditional financial advisors are worried they’ll be replaced.
 Yet, when reading the tea leaves, the robo advisory growth looks promising, but shows no signs of replacing traditional financial planners.

 Though robo-investing is on the rise, it is unlikely to completely replace traditional investment services.
 Many people prefer walk-in meetings with their favorite investment advisory firms.
 And robo-advisors, though growing rapidly, remain a small piece of the investment pie.
 In fact, many robo-advisors are hiring white label robo advisors to manage their client investment portfolios, freeing time for the financial planner to help clients with their money and related life-planning concerns.

 Can Small Robo-Investment Firms Succeed?